mini0621/bot_assistant/README.md

    $ flask run
    ```

 You should now be able to access the app at [http://localhost:5000](http://localhost:5000)!
-For the full context behind this example app, check out the [tutorial](https://beta.openai.com/docs/quickstart).
+This app is developed based on an example code from Open Ai, check out the [tutorial](https://beta.openai.com/docs/quickstart).